DrudgeDance/Obs.Notes-BarStudy/Notes - Civil Procedure/Jurisdiction/Jurisdiction.md

 6. If the question puts into a state court can the case be [[removed to a federal court]]?
 Can the case be [[remanded]] from the Federal Court once removed to a Federal Court?
 (Removal is a one-way street from State Ct. to Federal Ct.). #Exam/LowProbability
 7. Have any of the preceding six issues been waived?  [[Jurisdiction - Subject Matter]] <u>CANNOT</u> be waived as it is foundational.
 	1. Have to assert many of these defenses
-	2. Some defenses are [time]
-	3.
-	4. time-bound and waived if not asserted within a timeframe.
+	2. Some defenses are [[timebound]] and waived if not asserted within a timeframe.
 	5. Some defenses are waived by conduct.

 Highly testable subject matter